logicalclocks/terraform-provider-hopsworksai/examples/README.md

 # Examples

-This directory contains examples that are mostly used for documentation, but can also be run/tested manually via the Terraform CLI.
+This directory contains examples that are mostly used for documentation.
+Also, it contains complete examples that can be executed directly using Terraform CLI.

-The document generation tool looks for files in the following locations by default.
-All other *.tf files besides the ones mentioned below are ignored by the documentation tool.
-This is useful for creating examples that can run and/or ar testable even if some parts are not relevant for the documentation.
+1. The examples under the following directories are used by the document generation tool to generate the documentations.

     * **provider/provider.tf** example file for the provider index page
     * **data-sources/<full data source name>/data-source.tf** example file for the named data source page
     * **resources/<full resource name>/resource.tf** example file for the named data source page

+2. The examples under **complete** directory are full examples that can be executed directly using Terraform CLI.